port-labs/port-docs/docs/quickstart.md

 # ⏱️ Quickstart

-This guide takes less than 10 minutes to complete, and aims to demonstrate the potential of a developer portal for you and your developers.
+This guide takes 7 minutes to complete, and aims to demonstrate the potential of a developer portal for you and your developers.

 ### The goal of this guide